 Another great way of staying cool in Oshkosh is finding some shade.
 Two nearby nature areas provide Oshkosh visitors with plenty of shady forest glades on a hot summer day.
 Waukau Creek Nature Preserve, located at 2987 Delhi Road in Waukee (about 20 minutes west of Oshkosh), has beautiful woodland trails.
 The Lasley Point Archeological Site, located at 5900 Lasley Point Road in Winneconne, offers miles of shady trails.

 So, when it’s hot this summer, jump in the pool, hit the lake or take a stroll.
-It’s easy staying cool in Oshkosh.
+It’s easy to stay cool in Oshkosh.

 Stay the night in Oshkosh—click here for overnight options!